fastkayaker/salescomp/README.md

-# hydraulics
+# Tools for Sales comp
-python notebooks for hydraulic analysis
+see title